Gitaly Team

 The process is as follows:

-1. EM+PM (with input from engineers and stakeholders): decide the scope we’ll be working on.
-Update roadmap items.
+1. EM+PM (with input from engineers and stakeholders): decide the scope we’ll be working on, which will align with department level OKRs.

 2. EM+PM+Engineers: Based on roadmap items, file smaller epics/issues if needed that can be completed in 3 milestones (ie one quarter).
 Tie them to the overall project epics.
 This is where we’ll track the actual work.